A History of the Lineal Heavyweight Championship (1885 – 2021)

 Ali heralded the dawn of a new kind of champion.
 He completely changed the face of the sport for the better.
-He took the sport from a dark and murky place with his charisma, charm, and funny personality.
+He took the sport from a dark and murky place with charisma, charm, and a fun personality.

 ‘The Greatest’ stayed firm for six chequered years, fending off challenges from Patterson and England’s Henry Cooper (in a rematch of their first meeting in 1963).
 By this time, Ali owned the unified belts after unifying the WBA And WBC in 1962 and 1963 – respectively.

 In 1966 after refusing to draft with the U.S. Army to fight in Vietnam, Ali was stripped of his belts and subsequently threatened with prison.